tommililja/Farse/README.md

 ## Creating parsers

-We can use Parse.custom to create parsers for third-party types, or to create optimized parsers for user-defined types that avoid unnecessary operations such as map, bind, and validate.
-This method is recommended for types that are frequently parsed.
+We can use Parse.custom to create parsers for third-party types, or optimized parsers for user-defined types that avoid unnecessary operations, which is recommended for frequently parsed types.

 ```fsharp
 open Farse